Utrecht - Dom, Bätz Organ

 Features and Screenshots

-The virtual organ model requires Hauptwerk ver.
+The current version of the sample set is 2.5 (released 16th October, 2013).
+This virtual organ model requires Hauptwerk ver.
 4 and above.

 The original compass of the manuals is 54 keys.
-The same compass is available in the virtual model.
+The compass was extended virtually to 56 keys (v.
+2.5).
 The pedal compass is 27 tones.
 The pedal compass was virtually extended up to the 30 tones.

 The samples are offered in 24bit/48kHz quality, multiple releases (3 levels).
 Plain wave formant (no encryption).
 The reverberation time is up to 6 seconds for the ambiental version.
 The sample set is offered in surround (four channels).
 Many ranks of Positiv and Bovenwerk offer recorded tremmed samples (recorded tremulants).